SonaliPKoli/QHRM_TASK/README.md

 }

 5.Build the project to restore the NuGet packages.
+(Dapper and SqlClient)

 # API Endpoints
 The project provides the following API endpoints: